programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 Neo4j's batch import tool takes CSV files and imports them.
 This command line tool is stored in the installation directory of Neo4j in the **bin/** directory.

+> On Windows, you can find the bin directory in the Neo4j installation folder.
+> On a Mac, you can find the bin directory by using the command line to navigate to:
+> /Applications/Neo4j Community Edition [Version number].app/Contents/Resources/app/

 ```
 bin/neo4j-import --into OurNewDatabase.db
     --nodes:Company companies.csv